Skip to Content

 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Rocks can range from the ordinary stones in your background to beautiful minerals with multi-colored facets.
-You might be wondering what rocks are made of and how they are formed.
+You might wonder what rocks are made of and how they are formed.
 Especially if you’re a Jurassic Park fan, you might also question if they contain DNA.

 Rocks do not have their own DNA.
 However, some kinds of rocks can sometimes contain the DNA of other organisms.
 New research has found indicators of ancient DNA in fossils of dinosaur matter.
 Scientists have also found traces of the building blocks of DNA in meteorites.